AwesomeAurick/Name-Combiner/README.md

 # Name-Combiner-c++
-This program gets your first name and last name and combine it into full name.
+A program that is written in c++ that gets your first name and last name and combine it into full name.